 The Parabolic Stop and Reverse (SAR) indicator combines price and time components in an attempt to generate potential buy and sell signals.
-The Parabolic SAR advertises itself as an effective tool to determine where to place stop loss orders.
+The Parabolic SAR advertises itself as an effective tool to determine where to place stop-loss orders.

 Parabolic SAR Potential Buy Signal

-When the Parabolic SAR changes from being above price to below price, then the trader might “stop” and buy to cover their existing shortsell and “reverse” direction and buy to go long.
+When the Parabolic SAR changes from being above price to below price, the trader might stop, buy to cover their existing short-sell, and reverse direction by buying to go long.

 Parabolic SAR Potential Sell Signal

-At the time that the Parabolic SAR changes from being below price to being above price, the trader might “stop” and sell to exit their existing long trade and “reverse” direction and sell to go short.
+At the time that the Parabolic SAR changes from being below price to being above price, the trader might stop, sell to exit their existing long trade, and reverse direction by selling to go short.

-Parabolic SAR Stop Loss Placement
+Parabolic SAR Stop-Loss Placement

 The Parabolic SAR might be useful to a trader because:

-Rather than putting in one stop loss below where a trader entered a long position or above where the trader entered a short position, using the Parabolic SAR as a trader’s guide, the stop loss is gradually raised for a long position and lowered in a short position, effectively locking in any profits.
+Rather than putting in one stop-loss below a long position or above a short position, using the Parabolic SAR as a trader’s guide, the stop-loss could be gradually raised for a long position or lowered in a short position, effectively locking in any profits.

-- It acts as a time stop.
 Time stops are used by traders because they enter in buy or sell orders expecting a certain move to occur.
-If the expected move never occurs and the reason the trader initiated the trade is no longer relavent, then the trader would probably exit their trade.
+If the expected move never happens and the reason the trader initiated the trade is no longer relevant, the trader would probably exit their trade.

 CFDs are complex instruments and come with a high risk of losing money rapidly due to leverage.
-Between 73.90%-89.00% of retail investor accounts lose money when trading CFDs.
+Between 74%-89% of retail investor accounts lose money when trading CFDs.
 You should consider whether you can afford to take the high risk of losing your money.

 Learn more about technical analysis indicators, concepts, and strategies including: